Easy Gluten-Free Chicken Tetrazzini

 What store brands of rotisserie chicken are gluten free?

 My favorite gluten free rotisserie chicken is found at Costco.
 Other stores include Nob Hill (part of Raley’s supermarkets), Safeway (definitely confirm in case there is a regional recipe difference), and at our farmer’s market, Rotti Rotisserie.
-Note: Whole Food rotisserie is NOT gluten free.
+Note: Whole Foods rotisserie is NOT gluten free.

 Can you use boiled chicken?